Connect with others who understand.

 1. Talk to the Doctor About Adjusting Medication

-One important way to support your loved one is by helping ensure their symptoms are managed as effectively as possible.
-In advanced stages of Parkinson’s, many people experience new or changing symptoms that may signal it’s time to revisit their treatment plan with a neurologist or movement disorder specialist.
+One important way to support your loved one is by helping ensure their symptoms are managed as well as possible.
+In advanced stages of Parkinson’s, many people have new or changing symptoms that may mean it’s time to revisit their treatment plan with a neurologist or movement disorder specialist.

 “I’m caring for my husband. … Each day, there is something new and different to deal with.”